openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `age_is_at_least`: the value is a JSON number as a non-negative integer that indicates a minimum age that the subject is.

-`age_is_at_most`: the value is a JSON number as a non-negative integer that indicates a minimaximum age that the subject is.
+`age_is_at_most`: the value is a JSON number as a non-negative integer that indicates a maximum age that the subject is.

 The RP MUST always request a certain value for these claims.
 In case of the claims parameter, the `value` field is used for that purpose.